-Wallaroos, like kangaroos and wallabies, are Australian marsupials and members of the family Macropodidae, meaning "large foot."
-In other words, they are middle-sized mammals with big feet which raise their young in pouches.
+Wallaroos, like kangaroos and wallabies, are Australian marsupials that raise their young in their pouches.
+They are middle-sized members of the Macropodidae "large foot" family.
 Wallaroos are larger than wallabies but smaller than kangaroos.
-Like kangaroos, they stand on their back legs, eat with their front paws, and carry babies in their pouch.
-Wallaroos are stocky and powerful, with shaggy fur and bare black snouts.
-Males can weigh anywhere between 50 and 100 pounds, while females are more likely to be 40 to 50 pounds.
-While it's unusual to own a pet wallaroo in the United States, it's not unheard of; it is, however, important to check on the laws that govern exotic pet ownership in your state.
+Like kangaroos, they stand on their back legs and eat with their front paws.
+They are stocky and powerful with shaggy fur and bare black snouts.
+Males can weigh up to 100 pounds, while females rarely get larger than 50 pounds.
+Pet wallaroos are rare in the United States as most states ban their ownership.

 Common Name(s): Common wallaroo, wallaroo, grey wallaroo, red wallaroo

 Scientific Name: Macropus robustus (grey wallaroo) and Macropus cervenus (red wallaroo)

 Adult Size: Wallaroos can grow up to 100 pounds; females are half the size of males